BGCG/project4/README.md

 #### Lighthouse report

-The lighthouse report for the homepage showed excellent scores for accessibility and best practices, while showing a medium score for performance.
+The lighthouse report for the homepage showed excellent scores for accessibility and best practices, while showing a medium to high score for performance (I have discussed my performance troubleshooting in the troubleshooting section).

 ![Homepage lighthouse report](https://res.cloudinary.com/delase5lw/image/upload/v1682765183/lighthouse-home_hqy2uf.jpg)